JoshDoody/fsn/salary-negotiation-guide.md

 </blockquote>

 Most of those reasons come from a place of fear, *which is totally understandable*!
 That's why it's called [***Fearless** Salary Negotiation*](/get-started/).
-This guide will who you how to replace that fear and skepticism with confidence.
+This guide will show you how to replace that fear and skepticism with confidence.

 Now let's get into *how* to negotiate your salary.